mavisluan/react-review/README.md

     &emsp; };<br/>
     }, [searchValue, setUsers]) --> dependency array
     - setUsers is created only once (won't change)
-    - searchValue is received as props through <SearchUsers> 's query --> is updated on form's submission --> when searchValue is updated, useEffect runs --> fetchUsers and setUsers with fetched results
+    - searchValue is received as props through SearchUsers Component's query --> is updated on form's submission --> when searchValue is updated, useEffect runs --> fetchUsers and setUsers with fetched results

 ## state management